mohammedsouleymane/logseq/pages/scint.md

 - Why is induction only provable by induction? logseq.order-list-type:: number
 	- Induction reasoning involves drawing general conclusions from specific observations.
 The problem arises because the very act of justifying induction relies on inductive reasoning itself, creating a circular argument.
 	- The nature of induction: We trust induction because it has worked in the past.
 We observe that repeated instances of a phenomenon lead to a consistent outcome, and we infer that this outcome will continue to occur in the future.
-This reliance on past experience
+This reliance on past experience to predict future event is the essence of induction.